 Just like people, all plants have strengths and weaknesses.
-Again, just as with people, companionship fosters our strengths and minimizes weakness.
+Again, just as with people, companionship fosters our strengths and minimizes our weaknesses.
 Companion planting pairs two or more types of plants for the mutual benefit of each other.
 In this particular article, we’re going to delve into cauliflower companion planting.
 What cauliflower companion plants grow well with cauliflower?
 Let’s learn more.

 Companion Planting Cauliflower

 Before we talk about the specific plants that grow well with cauliflower, let’s look at exactly what companion planting is.
-As mentioned, companion planting is when two or more species are planted together to their mutual benefit.
+As mentioned, companion planting is when two or more species are planted together for their mutual benefit.
 Sometimes this enables plants to uptake nutrients more efficiently or sometimes certain plants act as natural pest repellents or beneficial insect attractors.

 Choosing the correct plant to benefit another mimics nature’s symbiotic relationship in the ecosystem.
 In nature, there is no mistake when you find certain types of plants commonly growing together.

-Metaphorically speaking, the Three Sisters support each other much as sisters do.
+Metaphorically speaking, the Three Sisters support each other much as real-life sisters do.
 The beans used the corn as support while engendering nitrogen, which can then be used by the corn and squash.
 The beans also grow up through the sprawling squash, effectively knitting the three together.
 The large leaves of the squash provide shaded areas that cool the soil and retard weeds and also keep nibbling critters away with their prickly stems.

 But, I digress.
 Let’s get back to cauliflower companion plants.